Douglas Mooney '21

 Avery Koan '24 (Geography & Environmental and Sustainability Studies).
 Avery was the recipient of the John H. Logie Fellowship in the Winter 2024 semester.
 This award allowed her to pursue her passion for urban planning within the City of Grand Rapids Planning Department.
 She gained real-world experience in the Planning Department by helping them with a variety of projects including making Geographic Information System (GIS) maps, attending weekly meetings, creating a dashboard for the 2024 Master Plan that will be accessible for the public, and assisting in a Steering Committee meeting at City Hall.

-Each semester, the John H. Logie Fellowship seeks out a high-potential undergraduate student of junior or senior year status or any graduate student from any discipline who would benefit from an in-depth understanding of specific aspects of city governance.
+Each year, the John H. Logie Fellowship seeks out a high-potential undergraduate student of junior or senior year status or any graduate student from any discipline who would benefit from an in-depth understanding of specific aspects of city governance.

 Brittany Pomierski ‘25